obonaventure/cnp3/book/transport/transport.rst

 .. sidebar:: Checksum versus hash functions

-   Checksums and CRCs should not be confused with hash functions such as MD5 or SHA-1.
+   Checksums and CRCs should not be confused with hash functions such as MD5 defined in :rfc:`1321` or `SHA-1 <http://www.itl.nist.gov/fipspubs/fip180-1.htm>`_ .

+.. index:: UDP
+.. _UDP:

 The User Datagram Protocol
 ##########################